-- Comparison of All Costs and Resultant Savings Related to Environmental Activities
+- Comparison of All Costs and Results Related to Environmental Activities

 - NYK's In-house Classifications

-- Classification According to the Ministry of the Environment's Environmental Accounting Guidelines
+- Classification According to the Environmental Accounting Guidelines of the Ministry of the Environment

 The basic concept behind our environmental accounting is to correctly capture the expenses required for the protection of the environment and repeatedly review our findings so that we can engage in appropriate environmental conservation as a part of our business activities.

-Comparison of All Costs and Resultant Savings Related to Environmental Activities
+Comparison of All Costs and Results Related to Environmental Activities

 (Millions of yen)